ericwastaken/google-drive-export/README.md

    node app.mjs --output "./my_output_directory" --folder "your_folder_id" --keyfile "serviceAccountKey.json" --silent
    ```
    (Note, you can omit the "--silent" argument if you want to see the script output in the terminal.)

+## Other Options

+You can also specify the following optional command-line arguments to change the script behavior:
+- `--update-tolerance` - defined in seconds, determines when the script considers the remote google drive file updated.
+The default is 60 seconds meaning that if the Google Drive file is updated 60s or more after the local file update time, then it's considered updated and will be fetched and processed.

 ## Multiple Service Accounts